Price Index

 OPENLANE Canada is the largest provider of wholesale used vehicle auctions in Canada.
 The Index is calculated from millions of pieces of sales data from OPENLANE Canada’s live open bidding auctions.

-The OPENLANE Canada Used Vehicle Price Index has been updated through July 2025.
-The index increased by 0.4 after being adjusted for seasonality.
+The OPENLANE Canada Used Vehicle Price Index has been updated through January 2026.
+The index decreased by 0.9 after being adjusted for seasonality.